sagemathinc/cocalc/notes/final_push.md

         wstein@localhost:~/salvus/salvus$ ssh XqT8YljQ@localhost cat .bup/lockx
         cat: .bup/lockx: No such file or directory

 2. if the file is there and the `expire` timestamp has not passed, wait until after that timestamp to try again (do other backups)

-3. if the file is there and the `expire` timestamp has passed, proceed as follows:
-4. create .bup/lock with contents:
+3. create .bup/lock with contents: `{server_id:?,  expire:?}`
-       {server_id:?,  expire:?}
-   where expire is maybe 15 minutes in the future (?) -- whatever the timeout is on making backups.
+   where expire is maybe 20 minutes in the future (?) -- whatever the max time is on making backups.

+        ssh XqT8YljQ@localhost "echo '{server_id:blah,  expire:blah}' > .bup/lock"

-5. wait 3 seconds, then check again to see if .bup/lock is exactly what we created.
+4. wait 1 second, then check again to see if .bup/lock is exactly what we created.
 If not, another bup server tried to write to .bup/lock at the same time, so go to 1.

+        ssh XqT8YljQ@localhost "cat .bup/lock"

-6. make the backup as usual.
+5. make the backup exactly as usual.

-7. delete .bup/lock
+6. delete .bup/lock

+        ssh XqT8YljQ@localhost "rm -f .bup/lock"

 - [ ] (0:45?) add property to projects database table `snapshots_disabled`, which can be one of: